Check Availability

 Distance to walls: 3-minute walk to the amphitheatre

 Housed in a striking building just off Pepper Street, Hotel Indigo brings contemporary boutique flair to Chester's historic core.
 The design draws on the city's Roman and medieval heritage without feeling like a theme park — think exposed brickwork, local artwork, and rooms that tell a story.
-The Roman amphitheatre and the walls are practically on the doorstep.
+The Roman amphitheatre and the walls at the Newgate are practically on the doorstep, making this the best choice for anyone whose primary interest is Chester's Roman history.

 View Details